wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

      --limitBAMsortRAM 10240000000 --runThreadN 48
      done

 Unique mapping rates ranged between 56.9 % to 72.9 %.

-I chose for each species the individual with highest uniquely mapping rates: T.australis_C and T.sphaerocephala_A.
+Tibo then took over the work to extract fasta sequences for candidate genes from all individuals of T.aus and T.sphae.
+This resulted in a per-gene multi fasta containing two fastasequences for each individual.
+The second sequence contains non-ref heterozygous (unfixed) variants.
+Therefore, we will always work with the first sequence as dN/dS rates are based on fixed variants.

+To choose which individual to use for each gene, I counted the number of N's: `seqtk comp  [gene.fasta] | cut -f 1,9`.
+This is because Tibo noted some complications leading to increased N's in the sequences and therefore the fewer N's the better, especially because length tends to be the same.

+For the test, I decided to work with orthogroup OG0006131.
+Here, in T. australis, individual C has the fewest N's (7), and for T.sphaerocephala, the number of N's is equal in all individuals so I decided to work with A as it has the highest mapping rates.

 # Running dN/dS for 1:1:2 and 1:2:1 paralogs